brain-labs/brainstation/README.md

 |||![PostIt](http://api.ideiadoluiz.com.br/postit/?title=%20%235&desc=Make%20Object%20move%20in%20Brain)![PostIt](http://api.ideiadoluiz.com.br/postit/?title=%20%236&desc=Implement%201st%20proof%20of%20concept%20(Human%20Jump))|

 ### Installation
-You can follow the instructions given here: [https://github.com/brain-labs/brainduino](https://github.com/brain-labs/brainduino)
+You may install `BrainStation` by following the instructions given here: [https://github.com/brain-labs/brainduino](https://github.com/brain-labs/brainduino)

-### How it works
+### How BrainStation works
 BrainStation is based on old video game consoles such as NES and SNES and has its own PPU (Picture Processing Unit).
-That being said, the Arduino will follow some steps:
+That being said, its code will be executed by following a sequence of steps:

-- Check for external user input and set the `cells 0 trough 5`, if they are active.
+- 1. Check for external user input and set the `cells 0 trough 5`, if they are active (see [Control Cells](#control-cells)).
-- Run the Brainduino as the CPU cycle (setting the values of the fields).
+- 2. Run the Brainduino as the CPU cycle (setting the values of the fields and running the `Brain` script code).
-- Run the BrainStation as the PPU cycle (drawing the elements on the LCD).
+- 3. Run the BrainStation as the PPU cycle (drawing the elements on the LCD).

 The BrainStation uses the Brainduino cells (__100 cells__ because of the Arduino __limitation__) as its _Turing Tape_ and has this format: